 Career Fair Information for Employers

-To participate in an opportunity to speak with over 250 students and graduates about career opportunities, plan to attend our annual spring career fair.
+To participate in an opportunity to speak with over 250 students and graduates about career opportunities, plan to attend our annual career fair.
 The career fair is designed for employers wishing to employ and recruit students and graduates from our Business Computer Arts & Sciences Division, Industrial and Engineering Technologies Division, and Health and Human Services Division.

 Tips for a successful career fair: